fearlessdots/update-hosts-file/README.md

 ::1 localhost
 0.0.0.0 0.0.0.0
 ```
-To enable a module, hard link it (do not use ln -s) to /modules/custom/enable and, to disable it, simply unlink it.
+To enable a custom module, hard link it (do not use ln -s) to /modules/custom/enable and, to disable it, simply unlink it.
+Alternatively, run `update-hosts-file update` and select the appropriate options.

 **Note:** Two custom modules are provived as templates (by default, they are disabled).
 If you are going to keep Steven Black's hosts module enabled, there is no need to enable the `default` module (in /modules/custom/available/default) since the former already provides these hosts.